CooIer01/sonic3air-n3ds-port/README.md

 features.
 It is designed to offer a superior playing experience on modern systems while requiring original game data to run.

-This repository contains the PlayStation Vita port of Sonic 3 A.I.R.
+This repository contains the New Nintendo 3DS port of Sonic 3 A.I.R.
 Consider this a "beta" release aimed at collecting player feedback.
 In the future, the port is planned to be merged upstream.